Hasty pudding: "Yankee Doodle" and other literary references

 Hasty pudding is referred to in a verse of the early American song "Yankee Doodle":

 It is also referenced in Louisa May Alcott's Little Men (1871): "on their garden plot, Emil and Franz devoted themselves to corn, and had a jolly little husking in the barn, after which they took their corn to the mill, and came proudly home with meal enough to supply the family with hasty pudding and Johnny cake for a long time."

 Similar dishes

 In the recipe for the Brazilian pudding curau ([kuˈɾaw]), sweet corn grains are taken raw together with milk and most often coconut milk to a blender until uniformly liquid; cinnamon powder is sprinkled at the end.
 When boiled wrapped in corn husks is called pamonha.

 Polenta is the savory Italian version of hasty pudding, with maize/corn substituted for the wheat originally used by the Romans.

+American hasty pudding is very similar to grits, although grits can be made sweet or savory.